 Romeo and Juliet is structured differently from Shakespeare’s other tragedies in that the first half of the play is basically a comedy but the play is transformed with the tragic fight in the middle of the play in which Romeo, a Montague, kills Tibalt, a Capulet, after Tibalt accidentally kills Mercutio.

-Mercutio’s death comes about when Tybalt, a fiery young man who goes against his elders efforts to play the feud down, by keeping its sparks alive, accosts Mercutio and kills him by accident.
-On a hot afternoon he approaches Romeo’s group of friends and accuses Mercutio of ‘consorting’ with Romeo.
+Mercutio’s death comes about when Tybalt, a fiery young man who goes against his elders’ efforts to play the feud down, by keeping its sparks alive, accosts Mercutio, and kills him by accident.
+On a hot afternoon, he approaches Romeo’s group of friends and accuses Mercutio of ‘consorting’ with Romeo.
 Mercutio treats it as a joke and the two have a pretend sword fight.
-Mercutio makes funny comments all the way through, with everyone laughing, including Tybalt, but when Romeo appears he tries to break the fight up and Tybalt accidently stabs Mercutio.
-Mercutio staggers about, making jokes like calling himself ‘a grave man,’ etc. Tybalt, realising what he has done, turns and flees, but the others continue to laugh at Mercutio’s antics, until he actually falls down dead.
+Mercutio makes funny comments all the way through, with everyone laughing, including Tybalt, but when Romeo appears he tries to break the fight up and Tybalt accidentally stabs Mercutio.
+Mercutio staggers about, making jokes like calling himself ‘a grave man,’ etc. Tybalt, realizing what he has done, turns and flees, but the others continue to laugh at Mercutio’s antics until he actually falls down dead.
 It is at this point that the whole atmosphere of the play turns as Romeo pursues Tybalt and they have a vicious fight in which Romeo kills Tybalt.
 Mercutio has been the main comic driver in the play but now things get serious: the death of Mercutio, followed by that of Tybalt, is the main dramatic device that generates the play into the great tragic drama that it is.